cms-opendata-workshop/workshop2022-lesson-trigger/_episodes/03-trigger.md

 ~~~
 {: .language-python}

-Finally, let us just mentioned that instead of the `mytriggers` module (which was commented out), we have set up a simpler trigger retriever called `mysinpletrig` in the `poet_cfg.py`.
+Finally, let us just mention that, instead of the `mytriggers` module (which was commented out), we have set up a simpler trigger retriever called `mysinpletrig` in the `poet_cfg.py`.

 {% include links.md %}